08 - BUILDING PERMITS AND CERTIFICATES OF OCCUPANCY

 A.

-Compliance with Zoning Article Required.
-No building shall be occupied or used until such time as a certificate of occupancy is issued by the building inspector.
-Such certificate shall be issued upon application by the owner, prospective occupant or purchaser only after the building inspector determines that the facts represented on the application are correct and that the building, structure or use is in conformance with the provisions of this chapter.
+Compliance With Zoning Article Required.
+No building shall be occupied or used until such time as a certificate of occupancy is issued by the construction official.
+Such certificate shall be issued upon application by the owner, prospective occupant or purchaser only after the construction official determines that the facts represented on the application are correct and that the building, structure or use is in conformance with the provisions of this chapter.

 B.

-Compliance with other Ordinances Required.
-A certificate of occupancy shall not be issued until the building inspector receives written confirmation from the fire department and division of health that all applicable city codes and ordinances administered and enforced by the above-named departments have been complied with, as well as written approval for the issuance thereof by the zoning administrator.
+Compliance With Other Ordinances Required.
+A certificate of occupancy shall not be issued until the construction official receives written confirmation from the fire department and division of health that all applicable city codes and ordinances administered and enforced by the above-named departments have been complied with, as well as written approval for the issuance thereof by the zoning administrator.

 C.